mvysny/mvysny.github.io/_posts/2023-11-28-vaadin-is-push-connected.md

 }
 ```

-It's not known it can be checked that the message was delivered successfully.
+I don't know whether it's possible to check that the Atmosphere heartbeat message was delivered successfully.

 Conclusion: You can never be 100% sure, but with the heartbeat frequency of 1 minute, you can
 be reasonably sure.